CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Worked on creating modules for todo-app.

-**Thought:** So unlike past three days today I able to create the design pattern I need to follow.
-Now woring on that by creating the seperate modules for all static event listener and manipulating DOM using seperate DOMStuff modules.
+**Thought:** So unlike past three days today I able to create the design pattern.
+Now working on that module design by creating the seperate modules for all static event listener and manipulating DOM using seperate DOMStuff modules.
 Apart from that today came to know about `pub/sub pattern` that allow to create custom events to make code more modular by providing loose coupling between modules.

 **Resouces:**
 - https://css-tricks.com/build-a-state-management-system-with-vanilla-javascript/